Monthly Archives: September 2011

 At this point in her cookbook writing career, I think Isa could put out a book titled 137 Ways to Cook Brussels Sprouts and it would not only be a best seller, but a favorite on vegan message boards everywhere (Really.
 Her roasted brussels sprouts recipe is great.).
 After the success of Vegan with a Vengeance,* Vegan Cupcakes Take […]

-Admittedly rich, this Southern-style peanut soup has an intense and unusual flavor.
+Admittedly rich, this traditional Southern-style peanut soup has an intense and unusual flavor.
 Adapted from Great American Vegetarian by Nava Atlas.